EOSIO/spec-repo/esl_flexible_notify.md

 ```

 The signal name must follow the rules for eosio names.
 If the function has a non-compliant
 name, then pass a corrected name to the signal attribute's argument.
+Signal names which begin
+with "e." are reserved.

 To send a signal, call its function.